Tunick/Tunik Name Origin

-The name "Tunik" has been listed elsewhere as 'Tunik Jewish ( E. Ashkenazie): habitation name from a town so called near Minsk in Belorussia.
+The name "Tunik" has been listed elsewhere as 'Tunik Jewish ( E. Ashkenazi): habitation name from a town so called near Minsk in Belorussia.
 Var.: Tunick."

 JEWISH SURNAMES